TzTypeC/BBO-Token-sys/DEPLOYMENT.md

    - Go to Project Settings → Environment Variables
    - Add: `DATABASE_URL` with your PostgreSQL connection string
      - Format: `postgresql://user:password@host:port/database?sslmode=require`
+   - Add: `VERSION` with your application version (e.g., `1.0.0`)
+     - This is used by `/api/isUpdate` endpoint to check if clients need updates
    - Make sure to add it for all environments (Production, Preview, Development)

 6. Click **Deploy**